solangegueiros/brz-token-bridge/README.md

    - SolanaDevnet
 6. Add monitor address
 7. Add admin address
-8. setMinGasPrice for Ethereum in other blockchains
-9. setQuoteETH_BRZ for Ethereum in other blockchains
+8. setQuoteETH_BRZ for Ethereum in other blockchains
-10. setMinTokenAmount for Ethereum in other blockchains

 The files located in `migrations` folder do all steps described before.